 Kamala works with individual athletes one-on-one, and she also works with teams.
 Session work may be 1 hour, 1.5 hours, or 2 hours.

 For optimum results we recommend the Coaching for Champions Foundation Program.

-Coaching for Champions Foundation Program.
-We also recommend for mental issues around performance, that you purchase Kamala Nellen’s book, Working IN; The Elite Athlete’s Guide to Working Out from the Inside.
+Coaching for Champions also recommends reading Kamala Nellen’s book, Working IN; The Elite Athlete’s Guide to Working Out from the Inside.

 A teenage baseball player came to me to learn meditation.
 When Joseph arrived at the training facility where I worked, I noticed he was self-conscious and easily distracted, his eyes darting continuously around the room.
 There were a number of other baseball players at the facility working on various hitting and fielding techniques, or in conversations, and loud music blared on the speakers.
 These distractions would have challenged even the most resolutely focused athlete.
-In light of the situation, I determined that sitting still for an extended time as required for meditation practice was not going to work for Joseph.
+In light of the situation, I determined that sitting still for an extended time—which is required for meditation practice—was not going to work for Joseph.
 Instead, we practiced focusing for a few minutes at a time while in motion.
 Here is what his mom said after session one:

 I think the meditation is working because last night at practice my son hit all the balls pitched to him and hit a home run over the center field fence.
 Additionally, he did his meditation on the way to the game today and during the game and he was very light on his feet moving from place to place on the field making all the right defensive moves at second base.
 He was like a butterfly gliding while mentally sharp.
 He continued the meditation at bat and he hit a double.
 I could see through the fence he was using his breathing technique.